SFDO-Community-Sprints/DLRS-Documentation/docs/Issues/index.md

 **Note:** If you do not see the Delete option for the above field - try switching to Salesforce Classic UI mode.

+## What are the Aggregation Operators?

+- **Sum** add up numerical source values (number, currency or percent field)
+- **Max** find the largest numerical source value (number, currency or percent field)
+- **Min** find the smallest numerical source value (number, currency or percent field)
+- **Avg** calculate the mean of all numerical source values (number, currency or percent field)
+- **Count** Tally up the number of child records.
+The most common source field for this operation is the record Id.
+- **Count Distinct** Tally up the number of child records but exclude duplicate source values.
+The most common source field for this operation is the field that contains the potential duplicate values.
+- **Concatenate** combine all the child records’ values into one long string.
+- **Concatenate Distinct** combine all the child records’ values into one long string but exclude duplicate values.
+- **First** find the value of the child record that ranks first according to your ‘Order by’ specification.
+If you don’t specify an ‘Order by’ it defaults to ordering by the source field. (see [SOQL and SOSL Reference](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select_orderby.htm))
+- **Last** find the value of the child record that ranks last according to your ‘Order by’ specification.
+If you don’t specify an ‘Order by’ it defaults to ordering by the source field